How to Open Big CSV Files – an Ultimate Guide

 3. Compress CSV Files to Reduce Size

-Compressing large CSV files saves storage space and can improve data transfer speeds.
+Compressing large CSV files saves storage and speeds transfers.

 gzip large_dataset.csv